Lessons from Confucious

 Although case study questions are not in the multi-choice style exam format, the extra knowledge you gain from doing them will help you to answer exam questions.

 We are currently adding interactive exercises to our courses.
-We intend to accelerate this initiative during the year.

 Interactive exercises involve you directly in taking actions to enhance your learning experience.

-Interactive exercises employ a number of techniques that allow you to participate both physically and mentally in learning situations.
+They employ a number of techniques that allow you to participate both physically and mentally in learning situations.